MicrosoftDocs/Viva/Viva/connections/add-viva-connections-app.md

 ## Then, customize the app settings

-1. Optionally (but highly recommended) use Teams app setup policy to pre-install and pre-pin the app for users on the Teams app bar on desktop and mobile.
-[Learn more about Teams app set up policies](/MicrosoftTeams/teams-app-setup-policies).
+Most organizations want to pin the Viva Connections app to the top of the Teams App Bar for all users.
+This can be accomplished by changing the pinned apps in the Teams Admin Center under [Setup policies](/MicrosoftTeams/teams-app-setup-policies).

+1. Navigate to the **Teams Admin Center** / **Teams apps** / **Setup policies**
+2. Select **Global (Org-wide default)** - This is the default policy for all users.
+3. Scroll down to **Pinned apps**
+4. Click on **+ Add apps**
+5. In the second box, search for the Viva Connections app you enabled with the name you gave it, e.g., Intranet
+6. Click **Add** next to the app name and then **Add** at the bottom of the panel.
+7. Use the two horizontal lines next to the app to drag it to the top of the app list
+8. Click **Save** at the bottom of the page

+If your needs are different, [learn more about Teams app set up policies](/MicrosoftTeams/teams-app-setup-policies).

-2. Optionally (but highly recommended) set app permissions policies to determine which users have access to the app.
+Optionally (but highly recommended) set app permissions policies to determine which users have access to the app.
 [Learn more about Teams permission policies](/microsoftteams/teams-app-permission-policies).

 ## Finally, make the app available to end users